Can You Keep A Tortoise In A Fish Tank? A Complete Guide

 can i use a fish tank for a turtle

-Can You Keep a Tortoise in a Glass Tank?
+Can You Keep A Tortoise In A Fish Tank?

 Keep in mind that this lid must be very lightweight because tortoises are heavy animals when compared to their enclosure.